Age Pension and planning your retirement

-If you have reached age pension age, the Age Pension may help to support you.
-To qualify you must first satisfy age and residence requirements.
-How much you can get depends on your income and assets and other circumstances.
+If you have reached age pension age, Age Pension may help to support you.
+To qualify, you must first satisfy age and residence requirements.
+How much you can get depends on your income, assets and other circumstances.

 If you are a self-funded retiree or still working, you may be able to get a part pension.

-If you have lived or worked outside of Australia and are claiming or receiving Age Pension here, we may contact you and your partner.
-Even if your partner is not claiming a payment from us, we may ask you both to apply for a pension from other countries you have lived or worked in.
+If you have lived or worked outside Australia and are claiming or receiving Age Pension here, we may contact you and your partner.
+Even if your partner is not claiming a payment from us, we may ask you both to apply for a pension from that country and let us know the outcome.

 If you are legally blind, and you are not claiming Rent Assistance you may get Age Pension without being assessed against the income and assets tests.

 There are other payments and supplements available as well.
-For instance, the Pension Loans Scheme can help you if your capital is tied up in assets and you need more income to live on.
+For instance, the Pension Loans Scheme can help you if your capital is tied up in assets and you need additional income to live on.

-Our online estimators let you estimate the amount of Age Pension you may be able to get and compare other payments you may be eligible for.
+Our online estimator lets you estimate the amount of Age Pension you may be able to get, and compare other payments you may be eligible for.